10 True Montana Gems between Yellowstone and Glacier National Park

 Sleep in the Butte mansion that belonged to W.A.
 Clark, one of the world’s richest men in 1900.
 African mahogany sleigh beds make you feel part of the world’s 1-percent club.
 Go on guided summer tours of this 34-room mansion.
 Clark made money mining but also owned the Los Angeles Sugar Co. and land in Nevada that later became Las Vegas.

-Mix Rocky Mountain snowmelt with Montana-milled rye and white winter wheat, and you get a boutique distillery and tasting room in Butte, Mont., run by John and Courtney McKee.
+Mix Rocky Mountain snowmelt with Montana-milled rye and white winter wheat, and you get a boutique distillery and tasting room in Butte, run by John and Courtney McKee.
 Each spirit is named after a mine in the Butte district, recalling life in Butte when the town provided the copper ore that electrified America at the turn of the 20th century.

 Butte Trolley Tour

-Ride the trolley to hear about Butte’s colorful history and present-day attractions, including the 90-foot Our Lady of the Rockies statue.
+Ride the seasonal trolley to hear about Butte’s colorful history and present-day attractions, including the Copper King Mansion and Berkeley Pit Viewing Stand.
 Visitors can go 65 feet underground into the Orphan Girl Mine at the World Museum of Mining (not part of the trolley tour).

 Many don’t know that Montana has caches of sapphires in some of its mountains.
 Sift for your own sapphires in charming Philipsburg.
-Head to Sapphire Gallery, Gem Mountain or Montana Gems of Philipsburg to sift for sapphires.
+Head to The Sapphire Gallery, Gem Mountain or Montana Gems of Philipsburg to sift for sapphires.
 After you find sapphires, create earrings, necklaces and more with your gems.

 Gates of the Mountains

 Experience the awe Lewis and Clark felt when they first set eyes on the “Gates of the Mountains,” spectacular 1,200-feet-high limestone cliffs presiding over the Missouri River near Helena.
-See nature and wildlife on a 120–minute cruise on board one of two tour boats—Canyon Voyager or Sacajawea.
+See nature and wildlife on a 120–minute, seasonal cruise on board one of two tour boats—Canyon Voyager or Sacajawea.
 The cruise starts at the marina three miles off Interstate 15 in the foothills between Helena and Great Falls.

 Bale of Hay Saloon